-The City maintains five individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, the debt service fund, the capital projects fund, the coronavirus relief fund, and the special revenue fund.
+The City maintains four individual governmental funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the general fund, the debt service fund, the capital projects fund, and the special revenue fund.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended September 30, 2022
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended September 30, 2023